-Yesterday, Apple unveiled an unbelievably thin new 13-inch Retina display MacBook Pro and, as the lightest MacBook Pro ever, this latest release pushes the company's standards of industrial design.
-We got a little laptop nostalgia after seeing the newest notebook, recalling the days of tangerine clamshell iBooks and tiny 12-inch PowerBooks.
+In Fall 2012, Apple unveiled an unbelievably thin new 13-inch Retina display MacBook Pro and, as the lightest MacBook Pro ever, that latest release pushes the company's standards of industrial design.
+After seeing how far the laptops have come, we're a little nostalgic for the days of tangerine clamshell iBooks and tiny 12-inch PowerBooks.
 Take a look at 23 years of mobile personal computing, Mac-style.

 How does one even begin to make such a scent, though?
 With an actual laptop, of course.
 An unopened MacBook Pro was sent to Air Aroma's suppliers in France, and from there, the noses "used the scents they observed unboxing the new Apple computer to source fragrance samples."
 The scent isn't being mass produced as of now, but there are undoubtedly some gadget junkies who'd probably be more than happy to catch a whiff of this unconventional fragrance.